GSA/fpki-guides/PIV-I Certification Playbook.md

 The CPWG will review the PIV-I mapping matrices to determine their overall satisfaction of alignment with the FBCA CP.
 Questions or concerns that cannot be answered by consulting the supporting documentation provided with the matrix will be referred back to the applicant for resolution.
 If necessary, the CPWG will invite the applicant to a meeting to resolve open issues.
 In some cases, the applicant may be asked to provide copies of additional documents cited in the CP, where these are considered critical to resolving particular issues or concerns.
 This is an iterative process and may be repeated several times before successful completion.
 Any areas of concern will be discussed with the PIV-I Provider and resolved prior to providing a mapping recommendation to the FPKIPA.

-Once the review has been completed successfully, the PIV-I Technical Testing will be scheduled.

 The PIV-I Provider shall operate their PKIs in a manner that ensures continuing alignment with the FBCA CP.
 Each PIV-I Provider shall develop and operate their systems according to a CPS governing operation of its PKI.
 The PIV-I Provider’s CPS must be in compliance with their Certificate Policy.

 ###**Checklist**